gt3/retake/README.md

 Note how the list is probed with *unzip/zip* Zipper transforms.

-Both techniques show the power of using immutable values in composing and decomposing data.
+Both techniques show the power of using immutable values in (de)composing data.

 Now we can form a sequence and consume lazily.

 ```Javascript
 const base = retake.of(1)
 let seq = retake.seq(l => l ? look_and_say(l) : base)

 for(let e of seq.take(12)) console.log(...e)
 //1, 11, 21, 1211, 111221, 312211, 13112221, 1113213211
 ```